-- Family Contact List: This program is available to all parents as soon as their child is born and to donorconceived adults.
-The Family Contact List provides mutual consent information sharing and contact among families who share the same donor. - Identity-Release® Program: This program is for donor-conceived adults.
-The decision of whether/when to request their donor's identity belongs to the donor-conceived adult.
+- Family Contact List: This program is available to parents as soon as their child is born and to donor-conceived adults.
+The Family Contact List provides an option for mutual consent information sharing and contact among families who share the same donor. - Identity-Release® Program: This program is for donor-conceived adults.
+The decision of whether/when to request the donor's identity belongs to the donor-conceived adult.
 Waiting until the child turns 18 provides an increased level of legal protection for both parents and donors.